 First, find out what you are fascinated and inspired by and spend time exploring your preference and interests.
 Collect examples of styles and find colors that are right for you – they can be mood boosters – a soft pink for example, or a special yellow.
 Draw inspiration from your own lifestyle and focus on things that will make you excited and happy.

 Second, join a local knitting circle to get in touch with other knitters to share ideas and get feedback on your creations.
 Knitters are very generous people who love to share their tricks and techniques.

 Third, start expressing yourself – one lovely item at a time, or several all at once!
 As you become better at seeing and assessing the crazy fabulous market of yarn and fiber out there, you will learn to tune into your own special creative juices.

-For knitting inspiration, start small with mini cowls for all occasions with patterns available at the Catskillsluxeknitz Etsy shop.
-Follow the Addicted to Knitting Facebook page with over 40K members who interact and share ideas and knitting inspiration.
+For knitting inspiration, start small with mini cowls for all occasions with patterns available in many Etsy shops.
 Search Pinterest for knitting, or go to Ravelry with its large selection of knitting patterns made by amateur knitters work-wide.

 Tell me what you especially like in modern day creative knitting and crocheting?
 First of all, do you yourself knit or crochet, and do you have a special style or preference?
 How do you find inspiration?
 Please share in the comments.